-On/Stop: This button allows to connect the system voltage and to stop the engine
+On/Stop: This button allows to turn on the electric system and to stop the engine

 Start: To preheat the engine, push the button halfway for 10 to 20 seconds depending on the outside temperature.
-To start the engine, push the button fully.
+To start the engine, press the button fully.